Space-Charge-Limited van der Waals Spin Transistor

-In this letter, we introduce a distinct spin transistor architecture capable of electrical switching at arbitrary magnetic fields.
-Our device utilizes laterally separated contacts to opposite ends of a monolayer-bilayer step junction in CrSBr (Fig. \ref{fig:1}a), in contrast to sf-MTJs \cite{Song2018a,Klein2018,Kim2018a,Wang2018a,Boix-Constant2024,Chen2024a,Liu2024a,Lin2024} where tunneling between overlapping areas in the top and bottom electrodes determines the conductance (Fig. \ref{fig:1}c).
-This distinct approach amalgamates both vertical and lateral transport, allowing both the interlayer magnetic ordering and the applied gate voltage to control the distribution of free carriers within the channel and thereby the conductance.
-Rather than using separate materials for the magnetic source/drain and semiconducting channel elements \cite{Sugahara2010}, our monolithic design mitigates spin depolarization and achieves a giant TMR up to 3000\% with only two atomic layers.
+In this Letter, we demonstrate a conceptual shift where magnetoresistance (MR) in a layered AFM device derives not from changes in the tunnel barrier profile but from changes in the layer-dependent, space-charge density.
+Our device utilizes laterally separated contacts to different layers of a monolayer-bilayer step junction in CrSBr (Fig. \ref{fig:1}a), in contrast to sf-MTJs \cite{Song2018a,Klein2018,Kim2018a,Wang2018a,Boix-Constant2024,Chen2024a,Liu2024a,Song2019,Jiang2019} where tunneling between overlapping areas in the top and bottom electrodes determines the conductance (Fig. \ref{fig:1}c).
+This distinct approach, not possible for prior insulating CrI$_3$ \cite{Wang2018a}, amalgamates both vertical and lateral transport \emph{inside} the layered AFM.
+It allows both the interlayer magnetic ordering and an applied gate voltage to control the distribution of free carriers and thereby the conductance, realizing a spin transistor.
+By using a single material for spin polarization and transport, our design mitigates interfacial spin relaxation \cite{Datta1990,Sugahara2010,Tanaka2020,Schmidt2000,Fabian1999} and achieves a giant, gate-tunable TMR up to 3000\%.

-Our understanding is informed by correlated electrical transport and magnetic imaging in the same devices.
-We reveal that although CrSBr possesses higher in-plane conductivity than CrI$_3$ \cite{Wang2018a,Telford2022,Wu2022a}, lateral transport remains space-charge-limited (SCL) \cite{Mott1950,Rose1955,Mark1962,Lampert1964,Shi2015a,Lin2024}, exhibiting a superlinear dependence on the source-drain voltage that facilitates higher MR than metallic spin valves in the ohmic regime.
-Moreover, scanning nitrogen-vacancy (NV) center magnetometry \cite{Thiel2019, Song2021, Wang2025a, Pellet-Mary2025} visualizes how magnetic field training and electrostatic doping control the formation and propagation of domain walls at the monolayer-bilayer lateral interface, which manifest as intermediate steps and memory effects in the device conductance.
+Our understanding is informed by correlated electrical transport and magnetic imaging.
+We reveal that low-temperature transport in CrSBr \cite{Telford2022,Wu2022a} occurs in the trap-modulated, space-charge-limited (SCL) regime \cite{Lin2024,Mott1950,Rose1955,Mark1962,Lampert1964,Shi2015a}.
+Crucially, the resulting superlinear dependence on the bias voltage, with exponents tuned by electrostatic doping, enables higher MR than metallic spin valves in the ohmic regime \cite{Jedema2001}.
+Moreover, scanning nitrogen-vacancy (NV) center magnetometry \cite{Thiel2019, Song2021, Wang2025a, Pellet-Mary2025} visualizes how magnetic field training and gate-modulation of interlayer exchange coupling govern the formation and propagation of domain walls at the monolayer-bilayer interface, explaining the origin of partial steps and memory effects in the conductance.